 LAN Technician Requirements

-Different study requirements; However, it usually involves undergraduate or graduates studies in computer science, information technology, or a related field.
+Different study requirements; However, it usually involves undergraduate or graduate studies in computer science, information technology, or a related field.

 Undergraduate studies are deserved, but undergraduate studies are usually sufficient for work.
 These monitors provide a solid basis for information about computer and network operating systems.